Internet-Draft OAuth Mission Status August 2026

 3.4.
 Response

 On success the AS returns a JWS Compact Serialization [RFC7515] signed with a key published in the AS's jwks_uri.
 The JWS header carries typ of mission-status-response+jwt and a kid identifying the signing key.
-Per [RFC7515] Section 4.1.9 the typ header omits the application/ prefix; the full media type application/mission-status-response+jwt (registered in Section 11) is used as the HTTP Content-Type.
+Per [RFC7515] Section 4.1.9 the typ header omits the application/ prefix; the full media type application/mission-status-response+jwt (registered in Section 13) is used as the HTTP Content-Type.
+Exact validation of the protected typ value, together with mutually exclusive validation rules for the artifact profiles, implements the substitution defense of [RFC8725], Sections 3.11 and 3.12.

 The signed payload reports the Mission's current state and the audience-scoped evidence the consumer needs.